auth0/auth0-PHP/README.md

 This is a common issue with latest PHP versions under windows (related to a incompatibility between windows and openssl CAs database).

 - download this CAs database `https://curl.haxx.se/ca/cacert.pem` to c:/cacert.pem
-- you need to edit your php.ini and make `openssl.capath=c:/cacert.pem` so it points to the file you downloaded
+- you need to edit your php.ini and add `openssl.capath=c:/cacert.pem` (it should point to the file you downloaded)

 ## News